The Generation Game: 2017–2018: Mel and Sue

 On 11 May 2017, it was reported that Mel and Sue were linked to host a reboot for the BBC as part of a package for not staying with The Great British Bake Off after its move to Channel 4.
 On 23 July 2017, it was confirmed that Mel and Sue would host.
 However, on 7 February 2018, two episodes instead of the planned four were confirmed, with the BBC saying "During the production process it's not unusual for a new series to change length as the format evolves".

 The first episode aired on BBC One on 1 April 2018.
-It received generally poor reviews from TV critics.
-Gerard O'Donovan from The Telegraph gave it one star, writing: "...There's little to say other than that it was a shameless carbon copy of memorable moments from The Generation Game of the 1970s or 80s."
+It received generally poor reviews from TV critics: Gerard O'Donovan from The Daily Telegraph gave it one star, writing: "...There's little to say other than that it was a shameless carbon copy of memorable moments from The Generation Game of the 1970s or 80s."
 Carol Midgley of The Times gave it two stars, saying: "It needs to relax and dial down the gush.
 Brucie made it look so easy.
 Didn't he do well?"
-The i Paper's Jeff Robinson said the show "felt forced and scripted, another territory for the Mel and Sue brand to colonise post-Bake Off rather than an original updating of an old format."
+The i newspaper's Jeff Robinson said the show "felt forced and scripted, another territory for the Mel and Sue brand to colonise post-Bake Off rather than an original updating of an old format."
 Sam Wollaston of The Guardian was more positive, giving it three stars and writing: "Somehow, it manages to be both a little bit glorious and groansome to the max at the same time."